stfc/PSyclone/lib/profiling/README.md

 This wrapper library uses the [TAU profiling library](https://www.cs.uoregon.edu/research/tau).
 Detailed linking instructions are in [``tau/README.md``](./tau/README.md).

-The output is written several files called ``profile.x.y.z``, one for each process and thread.
+The output is written to several files called ``profile.x.y.z``, one for each process and thread.
 Simple textual output can be seen by using ``pprof``:

 ```